 There are possible interventions to offer in these cases, such as a coaching with a more efficient colleague or a training course.

-5. Identify the “free” staff
+5. Identify “under-utilised” staff

-Team members are motivated when their day is full of meaningful tasks.
+Team members are motivated when their day is full of meaningful tasks and this makes them feel important for the project.

 A time management system will help to understand if the employees are working on priority activities, or in general on activities important for the project, or not.